 At the village of Mgarr, at the village centre around the parish church, there are various restaurants and bars.
 The restaurants serves a Maltese speciality of rabbit.

-Persons with less mobility: The beach is adjacent to the parking area.
+- The beach is adjacent to the parking area.
 With some help you can go down on the sand.
+There are ramps leading to the beach

 Gnejna Malta beach is the place where you can enjoy a quiet swim.